Hyderabad encounter: Don’t doubt police version from day one

 "If the police version is correct and there has been an exchange of fire in which the accused persons have been killed, it is an act of self-defence.
 You disprove the police version and then raise questions.
 Raising questions just for the sake of raising questions is not right," he said.

-Former Maharashtra Director General of Police D Sivanandhan said this kind of "shortcut" will not help in prevention of crime in the long run.
+Former Maharashtra Director General of Police D Sivanandhan said this kind of "shortcut" will not help in the prevention of crime in the long run.

 The 1976-batch IPS officer, whose tenure in Mumbai in the 1990s saw several encounters of gangsters, said, "After the encounter, the police may get praise for a short period, but it is not good in the long run."